Particle Size Distribution in Concentrated Slurries

-The main distinction of Acoustics for the particle size characterization is ability to treat concentrated systems as is, with no dilution.
+The main distinction of Acoustics for characterizing the particle size distribution is ability to treat concentrated systems as is, when no dilution involved.
 This method is described in the International Standard ISO 20998-1:2006 “Measurement and characterization of particles by acoustic methods — Part 1: Concepts and procedures in ultrasonic attenuation spectroscopy”

 There are four models having this capability: DT-1202 and DT-1210 (size and zeta potential) and DT-100 and DT-110 (size only).
-Models DT-1210 and DT-110 have disposable sample cell with small sample volume, as shown on the picture below:
+Models DT-1210 and DT-110 have disposable sample cell when sample volume is under 5 ml, as shown on the picture below:

 Particle size range is from 1 nm up to 1 mm.
-Particles content must be above 1 % with practically no upper limit.
+Generally, particles content must be above 1 % with practically no upper limit.

 Ability of Acoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical when dilution affects particle size distribution.
-In addition, this method can be applied for structured dispersions.
-Structure contributes to ultrasound attenuation by itself.
-However, this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
+In addition, this method works for structured dispersions.
+Structure contributes to ultrasound attenuation by itself, however, this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
 Acoustic spectroscopy could also resolve particle size distributions of different particles species in mixed dispersions, assuming that they have different densities (see Newsletter #6).

 This method can be used for continuous monitoring of particle size during milling (see Newsletter #18), crystallization, and other industrial processes.
 One of the most important applications is particle sizing of nano-dispersions and other nano-particulates.
-Acoustics can monitor presence of nano-particles with precision of 1%, (see Newsletter #21).
-Nano-particles can be masked by larger particles if other methods are involved.
+Acoustics can monitor presence of nanoparticles with precision of 1%, (see Newsletter #21).
+Large particles mask nanoparticles when study employs other methods.

 Accuracy test for nano-particles.

-Results of this accuracy test are published in the paper: “Particle sizing and zeta potential of silica Koestrosol (Basis for Certified reference material ERM-FD100 for nano-particles) by Acoustics and Electroacoustics”, Part.Part.
+The paper “Particle sizing and zeta potential of silica Koestrosol (Basis for Certified reference material ERM-FD100 for nano-particles) by Acoustics and Electroacoustics”, Part.Part.
 Syst.
-Charact., 27, pp.165-171 (2012).
+Charact., 27, pp.165-171 (2012) presents results of such test.
 Here is the Abstract of this paper:

 Accuracy test for micron size particles.

-Accuracy test for micron size particles was conducted with a well known standard Silica Quartz BCR-70.
+Accuracy test for micron size particles employs a well-known standard Silica Quartz BCR-70.
 Results are published in our book .
-Here we present a table from this book with median particle sizes for several materials having known reported particle size:
+Table below presents median particle sizes for several materials with known and reported particle size:

 |Sample Material||Median Size (manufacturer data), microns||Median Size (acoustics), microns|